First steps

 Connecting to the web interface

-When the Superset node is created and the database is initialized, Superset can be opened in the browser.
+Once the Superset node is created and the database is initialized, you can open Superset in your browser.

 kubectl port-forward service/simple-superset-external 8088 > /dev/null 2>&1 &

-Enter the admin credentials from the Kubernetes secret:
+in your browser and log in with the admin credentials from the Kubernetes secret.

 Loading examples and accessing example dashboards